 Before You Install or Upgrade

-Ensure that you are running version 8.10.0 or later of SL1 before installing "Linux SSH Automation" PowerPack version 105.
+Ensure that you are running version 8.10.0 or later of Skylar One before installing the "Linux SSH Automation" PowerPack.

 You must install version 101 or later of the Datacenter Automation Utilities PowerPack before proceeding.